'Of course I am!' - Maddison reacts to Leicester fan asking if he's staying amid Man Utd links | Goal.com

 'Of course I am!' - Maddison reacts to Leicester fan asking if he's staying amid Man Utd links

-Leicester City star James Maddison has insisted he will stay at the club for the time being.
+Leicester City star James Maddison has dropped a further hint that he'll snub interest from Manchester United and stay at the club as he responded to a supporter asking him about his future.

-The 23-year-old has been tipped to join Manchester United with the Red Devils reportedly ready to make a big-money move for the England international.
+The 23-year-old has been tipped to join the Red Devils, with United reportedly ready to make a big-money move for the England international.

-Maddison surprised Leicester fan Roy Fellows with a phone call amidst the coronavirus quarantine, and Fellows got down to business quickly in asking the midfielder if he'd be staying with the Foxes.
+Maddison, who has already suggested he will be staying put at Leicester, surprised fan Roy Fellows with a phone call amidst the coronavirus lockdown, with the supporter being quick to ask the midfielder if he'd be staying with the Foxes.

 "It was one of the best decisions I've made, coming here.
 I love it."

-Maddison admitted that the current quarantine has been difficult as he looks to keep fit.
+Maddison admitted that the current social distancing restrictions in the UK have been difficult as he looks to keep fit.

 "I'm just isolating, the same as everyone else.
 It's tough at the minute because we have to stay inside but kind of keep fit as well because we don't know when the season is going to resume," he said.